Descended from Free Speech and Creepy Liberalism

 ― Dan I., Sunday, 4 March 2018 18:09 (one year ago) Permalink

 That’s not a bad write-up, nice use of a grisly tabloid horror story to hook you in, but I’m concerned that a professor of cultural anthropology had to go through all of that in order to figure out that we’re not very far removed from pan troglodytes

 ― El Tomboto, Sunday, 4 March 2018 18:22 (one year ago) Permalink

 Causation of individual suicides is a bad route to start with there

-― things you looked shockingly old when you wore (darraghmac), Sunday, 4 March 2018 18:25 (nine months ago) Permalink
+― things you looked shockingly old when you wore (darraghmac), Sunday, 4 March 2018 18:25 (eleven months ago) Permalink

 *scrolls through the quillwette.com home page**FPs Mordy for being an imbecile and/or troll*